Geonovum/OAPIF-PDOK-INSPIRE/Examples.md

 ***RQ 7:CRS ETRS89 and WGS84***
 The source data from the WFS was in [ETRS89](https://epsg.io/4258).
 Pygeoapi does have the option to specify the source_srs and target_srs, but it is not used yet because the output appears to be [WGS84](https://epsg.io/4326) regardless of the specified target_srs.
+OGC-API-Features Part 2 on coordinate systems has clearly not been implemented yet.

 ***RQ 8:GML***
 1. Pygeoapi supports direct WFS and Simple GML as input.
 Unfortunately this did not work, as you can see on the 2 collections where is was tried: https://apisandbox.geonovum.nl/pygeoapi_SU/collections/StatisticalUnits_Gemeente_2017/items and https://apisandbox.geonovum.nl/pygeoapi_SU/collections/StatisticalUnits_Gemeente_2016_GML/items.